The Lookout is an owner-occupied inn with four whimsically themed spacious suites, each with its own generous private bathroom.

-- Hot tubs require regular maintenance and cleaning.
+- Hot tub closed May through September.
+Hot tubs require regular maintenance and cleaning.
 Please inquire with us should you have any concerns about its use or availability during your stay.

 - Our property is not required to be ADA accessible.
 Please contact us if you have any questions.